Tuition & Financial Aid

 Financial Aid Information Session

 To learn more about financial aid at Penn Charter, attend an evening presentation.
 The financial aid process, deadlines and statistics will be discussed, with ample time for questions.
-The presentation is led by John Zurcher, Director of Enrollment Management and Lower School Admissions and Allan Brown, Director of Financial Aid.
+The presentation is led by John Zurcher, Director of Financial Aid and Associate Director of Admissions.
 Attendance is not required to receive financial aid but encouraged particularly for first-time financial aid applicants.